cs50/labs/whodunit/README.md

 If the R, G, and B values of some pixel in a BMP are, say, `0xff`, `0x00`, and `0x00` in hexadecimal, that pixel is purely red, as `0xff` (otherwise known as `255` in decimal) implies "a lot of red," while `0x00` and `0x00` imply "no green" and "no blue," respectively.
 Given how red Mr. Boddy's BMP is, it clearly has a lot of pixels with those RGB values.
 But it also has a few with other values.

-Incidentally, HTML and CSS (languages in which webpages can be written) model colors in this same way.
-If curious, see [http://en.wikipedia.org/wiki/Web_colors](http://en.wikipedia.org/wiki/Web_colors) for more details.
+Incidentally, HTML and CSS (languages in which webpages can be written) model [colors](https://en.wikipedia.org/wiki/Web_colors) in this same way.

 {% next %}

 ## A Bit(map) More Technical

 Recall that a file is just a sequence of bits, arranged in some fashion.
 A 24-bit BMP file, then, is essentially just a sequence of bits, (almost) every 24 of which happen to represent some pixel's color.
 But a BMP file also contains some "metadata," information like an image's height and width.
 That metadata is stored at the beginning of the file in the form of two data structures generally referred to as "headers," not to be confused with C's header files.
-(Incidentally, these headers have evolved over time.
-This problem only expects that you support the latest version of Microsoft's BMP format, 4.0, which debuted with Windows 95.)
 The first of these headers, called `BITMAPFILEHEADER`, is 14 bytes long.
 (Recall that 1 byte equals 8 bits.)
 The second of these headers, called `BITMAPINFOHEADER`, is 40 bytes long.
 Immediately following these headers is the actual bitmap: an array of bytes, triples of which represent a pixel's color.
 (In 1-, 4-, and 16-bit BMPs, but not 24- or 32-, there's an additional header right after `BITMAPINFOHEADER` called `RGBQUAD`, an array that defines "intensity values" for each of the colors in a device's palette.)
 However, BMP stores these triples backwards (i.e., as BGR), with 8 bits for blue, followed by 8 bits for green, followed by 8 bits for red.
 (Some BMPs also store the entire bitmap backwards, with an image's top row at the end of the BMP file.
 But we've stored this problem set's BMPs as described herein, with each bitmap's top row first and bottom row last.)
 In other words, were we to convert the 1-bit smiley above to a 24-bit smiley, substituting red for black, a 24-bit BMP would store this bitmap as follows, where `0000ff` signifies red and `ffffff` signifies white; we've highlighted in red and bolded all instances of `0000ff`.

 <div style="font-family: courier">
 ffffff  ffffff  <span style="color:red;font-weight:bold">0000ff</span>  <span style="color:red;font-weight:bold">0000ff</span>  <span style="color:red;font-weight:bold">0000ff</span>  <span style="color:red;font-weight:bold">0000ff</span>  ffffff  ffffff<br/>